These programmes provide epidemiological training for professionals in academic departments, research units, or in the health services.

 Credits will be awarded to all modules (15 credits each) and (MSc only) the project (45 credits) successfully completed.
 To successfully pass an award, the following credits must be gained:

 - Postgraduate Certificate: 4 compulsory core modules

-- Postgraduate Diploma: 8 modules (4 compulsory modules + 4 elective modules)
+- Postgraduate Diploma: 8 modules (4 compulsory core modules + 2 additional compulsory + 2 elective modules)

-- MSc: 9 modules (4 compulsory modules + 5 elective modules) + compulsory project report and a qualifying examination paper
+- MSc: 9 modules (4 compulsory core modules + 2 additional compulsory + 3 elective modules) + a project report and qualifying examination paper

-For the MSc: At least two modules must be taken from selection group EPM3, one of which must be either EPM301 or EPM307.
+For the MSc: At least two modules must be taken from selection group EPM3.
 The remaining module can be chosen from other EPM3 modules, or from the selection groups listed below.
 Plus compulsory Project report [EPM500] and a qualifying examination paper [EPM400] (MSc only).

 The Certificate comprises the 4 core modules which are also common to the Diploma and MSc courses: